Jayesh1512/Daily/README.md

 # Joke of the Day

 <!-- #joke -->
-Jayesh' DVD commentaries on his movies are always dead silence, punctuated every minute or so by the cracking of a beer can.
+Jayesh usually finishes typing before the words start getting displayed on the screen

-Updated on: [10/2/2025]
+Updated on: [11/2/2025]
 <!-- #jokeEnd -->